honghaoz/UWQuestAPI/README.md

      Field        | Description
     -----------   | -------------
-    index  | int, the index for this term, used as parameters for get grades term       | which term
+    term_index  | int, the index for this term, used as parameters for get grades term       | which term
     career | undergraduate or graduate
     institution | institution

-- /my_academics/grades_term
+- /my_academics/grades
   - method: POST/GET
   - Parameters